-Premium bonds are tax free and you could win $\pounds 1 \mbox{ million}!$
+Premium bonds are tax free and you could win $\pounds 1$ million!

 However, the annual rate of return is not predictable.
-The Premium bonds investment limit from 1 June 2015 is £50,000.
+The current Premium bonds investment limit is £50,000.
 The more you invest the more frequently you are likely to win, the smaller prizes at least.
 However, there is no guarantee of a steady rate of return.